sdowding/resume/README.md

 ##### Project: Online Banking ([atbonline.com](https://www.atbonline.com))
 * The online banking websites are load balanced ASP.NET WebForms applications with backend application services.
-* Developed a two-factor authentication initiative which allows ATB customers to secure their online banking transactions with a verification code sent via text message.
+* Developed a two-factor authentication initiative that allows ATB customers to secure their online banking transactions with a verification code sent via text message.
 * Improved online banking response times by identifying bottlenecks and applying asynchronous processing to reduce overhead when calling backend systems.
 * Provide 24/7 on-call support for the online banking system.

-## 💾 Ancient Expierene
+## 💾 Ancient Experience

 I've been working for a loooooong time.
 If you want to know more about what I did before 2007 I'll be happy to tell you about it.